Frequently asked questions

 If you decide to join Part D later, or if you lose your TRICARE, VA, or FEHB coverage, in most cases you will not face a late enrollment penalty as long as you join the plan within 63 days after coverage ends.

 Can I use both VA and Medicare to cover my prescription drugs?

 Yes, you can have coverage under both VA and Medicare Part D, but each prescription will only be covered by a single program.
 You can choose, on a prescription-by-prescription basis, whether to get the drug under the VA or Medicare plan.
 But the prescription cannot be covered by both plans at once.

 Keep in mind that VA coverage might vary from a Part D plan in terms of the medicines that each will cover.
 Also, keep in mind that the cost of any prescriptions paid by the VA will not count toward reaching your catastrophic coverage level under Medicare Part D if you hit the donut hole.
 For donut hole information, see “What is the coverage gap, and what do I pay?” in the section called “Medicare Part D prescription drug coverage.”

 I have Medigap, and my plan covers prescription drugs.
 Do I need to enroll in Part D?

-If you have a Medigap policy that covers prescription drugs (Plan H, I, or J), you can keep your Medigap plan with the drug coverage or you can enroll in Medicare Part D – but you cannot have both.
-If you do enroll in Medicare Part D, you can still keep your Plan H, I or J, but the drug coverage will be removed from the policy.
+If you have a Medigap policy that covers prescription drugs, you can keep your Medigap plan with the drug coverage or you can enroll in Medicare Part D – but you cannot have both.
+If you do enroll in Medicare Part D, you can still keep your Medigap plan, but the drug coverage will be removed from the policy.
 The Medigap premium will be adjusted because you are not paying for drug coverage anymore.